perlmaster/C-utils/README.md

-hed5.c - main module of a interactive hexadecimal file editor myfind.zip - a ZIP file containing the source code files for my version of the find command linklist.c - a program containing functions to manage a linked list
+hed5.c - main module of a interactive hexadecimal file editor myfind.zip - a ZIP file containing the source code files for my version of the find command linklist.c - a program containing functions to manage a linked list countfiles.c - recursively count all the types of files under the current directory